 Rockin’ Jump – Mount Kisco

 This 18,500-square-foot indoor trampoline park has everything you need to burn some energy: foam pits, basketball “courts,” and rooms with sloped trampolines on the walls.
-In addition to a Junior Jumpers time almost every day of the week for kids ages 1-6, the Mount Kisco location holds sensory-friendly jump times one Sunday each month.
+There's Junior Jumpers time almost every day of the week for kids ages 1-6.
 Take a look at our full write-up for everything you need to know about this location.

 In addition to jumping, Rockin' Jump at Ridge Hill offers rock climbing, a Ninja Challenge Course, and more.

 Rockin’ Jump – Yonkers

 For those on the southern end of the county, there’s a second Rockin’ Jump at Ridge Hill.
 At 25,000 square feet, it’s bigger than the Mount Kisco location, and it adds three X-Beam installations (remember American Gladiators?).
 It also has a Ninja Challenge Course for American Ninja Warrior wannabes.
 There is a Rockin’ Tots jump time from 9-11am from Monday to Friday, and from 8-10am on Saturdays.

 All ages can fly high at Skyzone Trampoline Park.